i05nagai/memorandum/language/english_speaking.md

         * The will needs to be attested (= officially marked to show that the signature of the person who made the will is correct) by three witnesses.
     * to sign a document to show that you were present when it was signed by someone else
 * vouch
+    * those people who are familiar with your talents and work ethic and are willing to vouch for you
     * to be able from your knowledge or experience to say that something is true
     * As a medical examiner I can vouch that his death was accidental.
     * vouch for